tneisinger/feNanodegree-neighborhoodMap/README.md

 The following resources were used in the creation of this project:

-  * CSS Spinner code from: [http://tobiasahlin.com/spinkit/](http://tobiasahlin.com/spinkit/)
+  * The CSS Spinner code is from [http://tobiasahlin.com/spinkit/](http://tobiasahlin.com/spinkit/)

   * Hamburger icon made by [Ameer Nuri](https://www.iconfinder.com/jpenser) from [www.iconfinder.com](https://www.iconfinder.com)